-Going live on his Facebook profile, Mark Zuckerberg discussed some of the new features and upgrades that might be added to the world’s largest social media site in 2017.
+Going live on his Facebook profile, Mark Zuckerberg discussed some of the new features and the upgrades that might be added to the world’s largest social media site.

 According to the founder, Facebook Connect, Chat, Video, Facebook Live and some internal tools are the outcomes of such Hackathons.
 This time, Zuckerberg decided to go live with the hackathon prototype forum.

 In the live stream discussion, Zuckerberg was joined by Jay Parikh (Head of Engineering), Deborah Liu (Head of Platform, Marketplace and Payments), Mike Schroepfer (Chief Technology Officer) and Chris Cox (Chief Product Officer).

 As some of the teams presented new ideas, the executive team discussed each prototype in details: